Clear Secured Services Limited IPO Opens on December 01, 2025 - www.lokmattimes.com

 Clear Secured Services Limited IPO Opens on December 01, 2025

-PNN Mumbai (Maharashtra) [India], November 27: Clear Secured Services Limited (The Company, CSSL) is a nationwide integrated facility management ...
+Mumbai (Maharashtra) [India], November 27: Clear Secured Services Limited (The Company, CSSL) is a nationwide integrated facility management and security ...

 Mumbai (Maharashtra) [India], November 27: Clear Secured Services Limited (The Company, CSSL) is a nationwide integrated facility management and security solutions provider, proposes to open its Initial Public Offering on Monday, December 01, 2025 aiming to raise ₹ 85.60 Crore (At Upper Price Band), with shares to be listed on the NSE Emerge platform.